IanOxborrow/Sensible/README.md

 ## Communication

-To communicate to possible investors of the project, we have created a promotional video, project description and team biography, which can be found here: [Sensible Promotional Video](Background%20Documentation/Assessment/21-S1-2-C_Sensible.docx)
+To communicate to possible investors of the project and potential users, we have created a promotional video, project description and team biography, which can be found here: [Sensible Promotional Video](Background%20Documentation/Assessment/21-S1-2-C_Sensible.pdf)

 To communicate our understanding of the project requirements to our stakeholders we have created a User Story Map here: [User Story Map](https://miro.com/app/board/o9J_l3Ib_I4=/)